What Is A Conventional Loan?

-Most conventional mortgages are “conforming,” which simply means that they meet the requirements to be sold to Fannie Mae or Freddie Mac.
-Fannie Mae and Freddie Mac are government-sponsored enterprises that purchase mortgages from lenders and sell them to investors.
+A conventional mortgage loan is not directly insured by a government program.
+Most conventional loans are also “conforming” loans, which simply means that they meet the requirements for Fannie Mae or Freddie Mac.
+Both are government-sponsored enterprises that purchase mortgages from lenders and sell them to investors.
 This frees up lenders’ funds so they can get more qualified buyers into homes.

 Because there are several different sets of guidelines that fall under the umbrella of “conventional loans,” there’s no single set of requirements for borrowers.
-However, in general, conventional loans have stricter credit requirements than government-backed loans like FHA loans.
-In most cases, you’ll need a credit score of at least 620 and a debt-to-income ratio of 50% or less.
+However, in general, conventional loans have stricter credit requirements than government-backed loans like Federal Housing Administration (FHA) loans.

-- If you’re not a first-time home buyer, the down payment requirement is 5%.
+- If you’re not a first-time home buyer or making no more than 80% of the median income in your area, the down payment requirement is 5%.

-- If the home you’re buying is not a single-family home (i.e., it has more than one unit), you may need to put down 15%.
+- If the house you’re buying is not a single-family home (i.e., it has more than one unit), you may need to put down 15%.

 - If you’re buying a second home, you’ll need to put at least 10% down.

-- If you’re getting an adjustable rate mortgage, the down payment requirement is 5%.
+- If you’re getting an adjustable-rate mortgage, the minimum down payment requirement is 5%.